ktxlh/gre-writing-pool-scraper/README.md

 Scrap the official analytical writing pool in a few clicks.

 ## Instructions
-### Option 1: Use the scrapped pdf files (Accessed on Jun 9, 2020)
+### Option 1: Use the scrapped pdf files accessed on June 9, 2020
-I have formatted them and convert the file to pdfs.
+I have formatted the generated files and convert them to pdfs.
 You may just download them.

 ### Option 2: Scrape the latest pools on your own
 If you need more customization, you may create your own version.